Skip to content

 Bounce Rate< 3%< 2%< 1%

-Cold email open rates are heavily inflated by Apple Mail Privacy Protection and should not be relied upon as a performance indicator.
+There’s no usable open-rate benchmark for cold email, and that’s by design.
+The cold-outbound approach in Chapter 13 is plain text with no tracking pixel, sent from a real human inbox, precisely because a pixel hurts deliverability and screams “marketing”.
+Strip the pixel and you have nothing to measure opens with anyway; leave it in and Apple Mail Privacy Protection plus AI inbox summaries inflate the number into meaninglessness.
+Either way, treat open rate as unreliable and ignore it.
 Reply rate is your primary metric.
 Positive reply rate (replies expressing genuine interest versus ‘not interested’ or ‘remove me’) is your quality metric.
 Reply-to-meeting conversion rate tells you whether your qualification and targeting are strong.
 If you’re getting high reply rates but low reply-to-meeting conversion, your targeting is off, as you’re reaching people who are willing to engage but aren’t actually good prospects.